What’s the problem?

 Insecurity as standard

 Casualisation in HE is at an all-time high, with 51% of staff on fixed-term contracts, including nearly 70% of researchers.
 At Kingston, many staff are on hourly-paid contracts, never knowing whether they’ll have work the following year.
 A HPL conversion freeze leaves them stuck in this situation.
 The insecurity faced by temporary staff impacts their mental health and financial security.

 This is what the UCU is pushing for in negotiations with the UCEA:

-These would be clear national frameworks that we as a branch could hold Kingston University senior management to account on.
+These would be clear national actions and frameworks that we as a branch could hold Kingston University senior management to account on.

 See the UCU Four Fights FAQs for more details